Inlay Hints in C++

 #elif) correspond to macro definitions:

-The hints are available for variables with automatically deduced type, which use the
+This kind of hints is available for variables with automatically deduced type, which use the

 decltype(auto) type specifiers.
 By default, the hint will be hidden if the deduced type is clear from the initializer expression, for example when the initializer is a constructor call, a constant, or an explicit cast.